CAPE MAY RAPTOR BANDING PROJECT, INC.

 Operation Highlights

-Banding productivity was lower than the 2019 banding season, dropping by approximately 26 percent.
-CMRBP operated for 234 banding days.
-An average of 5.3 raptors were banded per banding day, compared with 7.1 raptors per banding day in 2019.
+Banding productivity was substantially lower than productivity during the 2018 banding season, dropping by approximately 16 percent.
+CMRBP operated for 269.5 banding days.
+An average of 7.1 raptors were banded per banding day, compared with 8.6 raptors per banding day in 2018 and 5.9 raptors per banding day in 2017.
+The most productive banding station was the Meadows station with 597 raptors, which is nearly a 50 percent increase from 2018 productivity at that station.
+The State Park station was the second-most productive station with 535 raptors.

 2019 Banding Season Results